 Greetings to our returning readers and to those of you who are new readers!
 We’re so happy that you joined us today for the next segment on our newest article series on the topic of pregnancy and periodontal disease.
-For those of you who have been following this blog for any period of time, you already know that Dr. Scharf likes to educate his readers and patients in areas of general health because they are related to oral health, his realm of expertise.
+For those of you who have been following this blog for any period of time, you already know that Dr. David R. Scharf likes to educate his readers and patients in areas of general health because they are related to oral health, his realm of expertise.
 We welcome those of you who are new readers and encourage you to follow along with the subsequent segments as we take this topic in small bite sized pieces in the hope that you will learn something new or be able relate some old information to pregnancy.
 So, if you’ll follow along, we’ll get today’s segment started.

 A Brief Review

 As you may recall from part 1, our previous segment, we started with the basics of what periodontal and gum diseases are, explaining that they are rooted in bacterial induced inflammation which, when left untreated, can eat away at all of the oral tissues, especially those bony structures which support your teeth.
 We mentioned that not all bacteria is bad, stressing that the body needs good bacteria function properly.
 We explained some of the consequences of the bad bacterial growth that remains unchecked and listed some major diseases and health conditions which can result from this unchecked bad bacteria.
 We also mentioned two specific conditions which have a direct impact on pregnancy and the health of the onboard baby…low birth weight and preterm births.
 Today, our topic of discussion in this series is pre-term birth.